 Privatization will enable the Company to commence new business activities without regard to the GSE's charter restrictions immediately after the Effective Time.
 Specifically, after the consummation of the Reorganization, the stock of certain GSE subsidiaries, including Sallie Mae Servicing Corporation, HICA and ESI, would be transferred to the Holding Company, see "THE REORGANIZATION -- Structure Before and After the Reorganization," such that the business activities of such subsidiaries would no longer be subject to restrictions contained in the Sallie Mae Charter.
+In addition, the GSE's employees will be transferred to the Management Company at the Effective Time.

 The Privatization Act also provides for a wind-down of the GSE's business operations by September 30, 2007.
 At the time of the Reorganization or as soon as practicable thereafter, the GSE will transfer personnel and certain assets to the Holding Company or other non-GSE affiliates.
 Student loans, warehousing advances and other program-related or financial assets (such as portfolio investments, letters of credit, swap agreements and forward purchase commitments) are generally not expected to be transferred.
 During the wind-down period following the Reorganization, the GSE generally will be prohibited from conducting new business except in connection with student loan purchases through September 30, 2007 or with other outstanding contractual commitments and from issuing new debt obligations which mature beyond September 30, 2008.
 Neither the Holding Company nor any of its non-GSE affiliates may purchase FFELP loans for so long as the GSE remains an active purchaser in this secondary market.
 See "PRIVATIZATION ACT -- Limitations on Holding Company Activity."
 During the wind-down period, GSE operations will be managed pursuant to arms-length service agreements between the GSE and one or more of its non-GSE affiliates.
 The Privatization Act also provides certain restrictions on intercompany relations between the GSE and its affiliates during the wind-down period.
-See "PRIVATIZATION ACT -- Separate Operation of Corporations.
+See "PRIVATIZATION ACT -- Separate Operation of Corporations."